Homeschooling in the United States: California

-In California homeschoolers must either a) be part of a public homeschooling program through independent study or a charter school, b) use a credentialed tutor or c) enroll their children in a qualified private school.
+Today in California homeschoolers must either be part of a public homeschooling program through independent study or a charter school, use a credentialed tutor or enroll their children in a qualified private school.
 Such private schools may be formed by the parents in their own home, or parents may use a number of private schools that offer some kind of independent study or distance learning options.
 All persons who operate private schools in California, including parents forming schools just for their own children, must file an annual affidavit with the Department of Education.
-They must offer certain courses of study (generally similar to the content required in public schools, but requiring less detailed curricula than those that public schools must follow) and must keep attendance records, but are otherwise not subject to any state oversight.
+They must offer certain courses of study and must keep attendance records, but are otherwise not subject to any state oversight.

-There is no requirement in California that any private school teachers, whether the school is large or small, must have state credentials, although all teachers must be capable of teaching.
-This principle was recently challenged.
-A homeschooling family in Southern California had satisfactorily resolved a lower court case concerning parenting issues, but the children's court-appointed attorneys wanted the court of appeals to make a ruling on the topic of homeschooling.
-On February 28, 2008, the California Court of Appeals issued a ruling that effectively made homeschooling (except for tutoring by certified teachers) illegal in the state of California.
-Since the lower case was not about homeschooling, the legal representation of the family and its school, Sunland Christian School, requested a rehearing.
-The court granted the petition for rehearing, and unanimously reversed itself, deciding that non-credentialed parents could homeschool their children under California law.
+Today there is no requirement in California that any private school teachers, whether the school is large or small, must have state credentials, although all teachers must be capable of teaching.
+This current legal standing is a result of a case that began in February 2008, where the California Court of Appeals issued a ruling that made homeschooling without the use of teacher certification illegal in the state of California.
+The court's decision stated:"It is clear that the education of the children at their home, whatever the quality of that education, does not qualify for the private full-time day school or credentialed tutor exemptions from compulsory education in a public full-time day school."
+The court rejected the defendant's argument relying on the precedent in the federal case, Yoder, holding regarding religious choice.
+However, in March 2008, the court granted the petition for rehearing, and unanimously reversed itself, deciding that non-credentialed parents could homeschool their children under California law.

+Florida

+Florida's homeschool education law is codified primarily in Florida Statute § 1002.41 and related sections of the Florida Education Code.
+A home education program registered with a district school superintendent also satisfies Florida's compulsory attendance requirements for children ages six through sixteen.

+Parents who choose to homeschool under § 1002.41 are not required to hold a teaching certificate or any formal educational qualification.
+The statute provides parents broad autonomy to select curriculum, instructional methods, and learning activities without state-mandated subjects, specific instructional hours, or minimum attendance days.

+To comply with Florida homeschool law, a parent must file a written notice of intent within 30 days of the program to establish and maintain a home education program with the district school superintendent of the county where the family resides.
+Florida law further requires an annual demonstration of availability, with parents allowed to choose the method of evaluation.
+A copy of the evaluation must be filed with the district superintendent's office annually.
+When a home education program is terminated, the parent must file a written notice of termination with the district superintendent within 30 days of termination, often accompanied by the final annual evaluation.
+Homeschool students in Florida are eligible to participate in certain public programs.